mvonlanthen/pyinpoly/README.md

 # pyinpoly
 Compute whether a given point in the plane lies inside, outside, or on the boundary of a polygon.
 This package use the [ray casting algorithm](https://en.wikipedia.org/wiki/Point_in_polygon).
-To imporve execution speed, the algorithm is written in Rust.
+To improve execution speed, the algorithm is written in Rust.
 The pure Python version is also available, mostly for benchmark purposes.

 ## Examples
 Toy example